-In celebration of Halloween, which is my favourite holiday (yes I class it as a holiday), I’m going to share with you lovely lot two of my pumpkin themed recipes! both are easy makes, vegan, nut-free and gluten-free, so whats there not to love?
+In celebration of Halloween, which is my favorite holiday (yes I class it as a holiday), I’m going to share with you lovely lot two of my pumpkin themed recipes! both are easy makes, vegan, nut-free and gluten-free, so whats there not to love?

 Your main ingredient will be a freshly “gutted” pumpkin, try to separate out the seeds.